 Loss of base

 Compensation: if healthy, the lungs will blow off additional carbon dioxide through hyperventilation.
-If renal disease is not a problem, the kidneys will respond by increasing the excretion of acid salts and the re-absorption of bicarbonate.
-The pH will be below normal with low levels of carbon dioxide and bicarbonate ions.
+If renal disease is not a problem, the kidneys will respond by increasing the excretion of acid salts and the reabsorption of bicarbonate.
+The pH will be below normal with low carbon dioxide and bicarbonate ions.

 Metabolic alkalosis is an excess concentration of bicarbonate in the extracellular fluid.
-It is caused by problems leading to increased loss of acid.6
+It is caused by problems leading to increased acid loss (Better Safer Care, 2020).

 Blood gas findings: high pH, high bicarbonate, normal PCO2.